Mental health knowledge built by service users and survivors

 Featured News and SRN events

-Our next SRN Discussion and Support Group meeting is at 17.30-19.30 on Thursday 13th January 2022.
-This is a space for people with lived experience...
+Our next SRN Discussion and Support Group meeting is at 17.30 BST on Tuesday 15th April.
+These meetings provide a space for people with lived experience of mental distress to discuss survivor...

 Latest from News and Views